Shalabyelectronics/MoviesWebApp_with_Flask/README.md

 ```python
 movies_order_by_rating = db.session.query(Movies).order_by(Movies.rating)
 ```
-Well this line of code will order by Movies by thier rating from lower rating to higher rating. if you want the oppsit I mean from higher to lower you can add this line of code instead of this one:
+Well this line of code will order by Movies by their rating from lower rating to higher rating. if you want the opposite I mean from higher to lower you can add this line of code instead of this one:
 ```py
 from sqlalchemy import desc
 desc_movies_by_rating = db.session.query(Movies).order_by(desc(Movies.rating))